The best mattress under $1,000 in 2025

 Latex mattresses are known for their durability and breathability, but they're also notorious for their premium price tags.
 However, Awara is constantly discounting their most popular bed, the Awara Natural Hybrid Mattress, so you'll always pick up a queen size for under $1,000.

-This 10" hybrid mattress features breathable materials such latex, innersprings, and organic cotton, so all our testers slept cool and comfortable (even the warmest sleepers among us) and enjoyed the luxurious feel.
-We awarded the mattress a high score for its pressure relief, which supports the spine and alleviated pressures no matter which position you sleep in, but lightweight and side sleepers may find it too firm.
+This 10" hybrid mattress features breathable materials such as latex, innersprings, and organic cotton, so all our testers slept cool and comfortable (even the warmest sleepers among us) and enjoyed the luxurious feel.
+We awarded the mattress a high score for its pressure relief and support in any position, but lightweight and side sleepers may find it too firm.

-A constant Awara mattress sale knocks $765 off the Awara Natural Hybrid Mattress, with a discounted bedding bundle.
-You'll also get some generous extras which boosts the organic bed's value for money: 1-year sleep trial, free shipping and returns, and a lifetime warranty.
+A constant Awara mattress sale knocks $765 off the Awara Natural Hybrid Mattress with a discounted bedding bundle.
+You'll also get some generous extras that boost the organic bed's value for money: 1-year sleep trial, free shipping and returns, and a lifetime warranty.

 The best firm mattress under $1,000